249 days ago

 257 days ago

 The first three and a half litres of home made ginger beer should be ready within 24 hours.
 The ginger beer bug plant is bubbling away and the next batch will be ready for bottling a week today.
 Meanwhile, the elderflower bush at the top of our upper field by the churchyard is in full flower, flowers we picked on Saturday afternoon.

-There are a few firsts in what I provided for the family last night from what was once the jungle but is now a football pitch sized vegetable garden.
+There are a few firsts in last night’s produce, all of which came from what was once the jungle, but is now a football pitch-sized vegetable garden.

-For an all too brief period, the elderflower tree at the edge of the top field next to the graveyard bursts into glorious white blooms.
-And then they are gone.
+For an all-too-brief period, our elderflower tree bursts into glorious white blooms.
+Then, they are gone.
 Making hay while the sun shines, last Sunday, Joshua and I waded through the long grasses.
-I created enough of a track for him to follow through with the grass on either side towering over the little fellow.
-80 heads were picked and dumped in our basket and we headed home.
+I created enough of a track for him to follow through, with the grass towering over the little fellow.
+80 heads were picked, before we headed home.

 I need 200ml of the stuff to make elderflower ice cream so on Saturday I went picking elderflower, wading through grass, nettles and weeds in the top meadow which are almost as tall as me, in order to get to the bush by the churchard.
 Twenty five heads went into a pot with the zest from four lemons onto which I poured 1.5 litres of boiling water and left it to stand overnight, under a tea towel.

 987 days ago